KenMutuma/terraform-scalable-infrastracture/README.md

 ## 📝 Notes

-- The AMI used in the Launch Template is hardcoded (`ami-04b4f1a9cf54c11d0`) and should be updated as needed.
+- The AMI used in the Launch Template that is hardcoded (`ami-04b4f1a9cf54c11d0`) and should be updated as needed.
 - The Auto Scaling Group ensures a minimum of 2 and a maximum of 6 instances.
 - Some blocks (e.g., EC2 instance using a standalone network interface) are commented out but left for future extension.